Linuxfabrik/lfops/roles/apache_httpd/README.md

 * Type: Number.
 * Default: `3`
 * Deviates from the upstream default `0` (wait forever), which turns every restart into a 90 second outage on a host that holds long-lived connections.
+* Only bounds the graceful part of the stop.
+Apache then escalates to any child that has not exited, sending SIGTERM at 3, 5 and 7 seconds and SIGKILL at 9; that schedule is compiled into httpd and cannot be configured. `apache_httpd__systemd_timeout_stop_sec` is what bounds the total.

 `apache_httpd__conf_hostname_lookups`